 Before moving on to the next section, please make sure you have read and understood part three

 You are expected to behave professionally at all times.
 The equipment and its use present potential hazards that are not normally found in the classroom environment.
 The equipment provided to enhance your education and training is expensive and therefore must not be used without a trained member of staff present.
 Please be careful and cautious when practising within the facility.
+Remember that our simulated patients, be that full body or task trainer, are provided to simulate a patient, therefore do not do anything to them that you would not do to a patient.

 Full compliance with all health safety rules, requirements (e.g. suitable clothing and/or Personal Protective Equipment) and procedures is a pre-requisite for entry and remaining in any practical area, lack of compliance will be considered as a professional suitability issue.
 In some areas a separate induction session may be required before entering or being granted access.